Adrienner1988/AD-Portfolio/README.md

 Fully functional, mobile-optimized, and deployed.
 Ongoing polish and animation upgrades will continue.

 ## Why
-his portfolio represents my growth as a developer, from learning design systems and animations to integrating CMS and full-stack thinking.
+This portfolio represents my growth as a developer, from learning design systems and animations to integrating CMS and full-stack thinking.
 It’s a playground for building reusable components, trying modern tooling, and turning ideas into interfaces that feel alive.

 ## Contact